-Contemporary art is sometimes found in the most unlikely of places, and while it’s often designed to stand on its own, apart from the rest of the world, that’s not always the case.
-Located on the property of the Bareiss Gallery in El Prado, New Mexico, just a few miles outside of Taos, a pair of rather large Buddy Holly glasses bring together an unexpected piece of art and an incredible piece of the world that alone would both be nice, but together create something really special.
+Contemporary art is sometimes found in the most unlikely of places and while it’s often designed to stand on its own apart from the rest of the world, that’s not always the case.
+Located on the property of the Bareiss Gallery in El Prado, New Mexico, just a few miles outside of Taos, a pair of rather large Buddy Holly glasses bring together an unexpected piece of art and an incredible piece of the world that alone would both be nice, but together make something really special.

 Created by artist Steve Teeters in 2002, the giant metal glasses are a prototype of the later produced pair that were purchased for $15,000, and grace the entrance to the Buddy Holly Museum.
 Teeters grew up west of Lubbock, Texas, in the small town of Levelland.
 He graduated from Texas Tech in 1987 with a degree in elementary education and prior to his work as a metal artist, taught middle school for 22 years.
 Teeters worked primarily in blown glass art before trying his hand, and eventually moving to, metal-work.

 The large metal frames hint that there is something to see beyond the art itself, and the striking landscape of New Mexico becomes as much a piece of the sculpture as the rusted metal from which they’re built.
 As you step out onto the gravel and look at the scenery through the lenses, it only takes a moment to realize that it’s looking back at you.